 Tire pressure is one of the most common issues causing roll.
 When tire pressure is low — especially if it’s on just one side — the trailer can roll side to side much more.
 This can cause some extremely dangerous situations — both for control, and for tipping.
 (Obviously, this is when the trailer has a load, because low tire pressure can be a good thing to avoid bounce when empty.
 Just make pressure right for the load, and when it doubt, fill to the tire recommended pressure.

-Summary and Corrections for Roll
+Corrections for Roll

 The static solutions for roll are straightforward.
 Make sure the wheels and tires match.
 Always keep the air pressure proper, and the same for all the tires.
 Don’t forget the spare tire, too.
 Change out springs or torsion axles if one side begins to sag.
 Definitely fix broken shackles or other parts than may cause the trailer to lean.